Windbreak Your Home: Guide to Weather Protection

 For example, the United States has 4 major climate regions to keep in mind: Temperate, Hot-Arid, Hot-Humid, and Cool.
 Each climate has different wind patterns and seasonal variations, so it is important to keep in mind, not all landscaping recommendations are universal.

 The weather determines how and where to position windbreaks, how to weatherproof windows, and how to increase energy efficiency, as well as the direction plants and shades should face.

 Unnatural windbreaks are also another option to use!
-This can include getting fence screens, sun shade sails, or artificial hedges.
+This can include getting fence screens, trellis, sun shade sails, pergola, or artificial hedges.
 These options are made to have the same result as landscape windbreaks.
-Additionally, they can serve as great aesthetic pieces to your home.
+Additionally, they can serve as great aesthetic pieces to the outdoor living space of your home.
 Available to you are wind screens like the ones we see at tennis courts.
-Windscreens are made in a variety of ways.
-Some can roll up and down to protect the inside of your home from the sun’s rays.
+Windscreens lower wind speed and are made in a variety of ways.
+Some can roll up and down to protect the inside of your home from the sun’s rays like a privacy screen.
 This allows you to enjoy the weather and keep your home’s temperature from rising to uncomfortable heights.

 Another version of unnatural windbreaks are artificial hedges.
 These can be placed closer to your home than the previous recommendations since they do not attract pests in similar fashion.
 Moveable windscreens are available for purchase and should be a top consideration if you do not have a lot of yard space.
 These are great because you can change the placement at any time.